genshin-base/main-site/data/translated/builds/en.md

 **Regarding Artifact Sets**

 **[Echoes of an Offering (4)](#artifact:echoes-of-an-offering)**<br>
 The performance of this artifact set is inconsistent, and is based on user ping and other factors.
+It is not recommended to run this set unless your ping is consistently below 100.
+If you can achieve this, Echoes is only preferred on weapons with high amounts of damage% such as Mistsplitters Reforged, and Haran Geppaku Futsu.
+Otherwise, Heart of Depth (4) is preferred.

 **[Blizzard Strayer (4)](#artifact:blizzard-strayer) when run in a Freeze Team**<br>
 this is Ayato's best set.
 Note that it is not recommended to farm specifically for this set.